tristandarracq/Dogs-and-Cats/README.md

-# Dogs vs Cats classifier deployed on render
+# Dogs vs Cats classifier deployed on Render

-Classifier trained with the fastai library and deployed on render.
+Classifier trained with the fast.ai library and deployed on render.

 Classifier : ResNet34 trained on 83 images (40 dogs and 43 cats).